 WHAT TO DO IF YOU FIND A BABY BIRD

 If you find an uninjured baby bird on the ground and can see his nest, try placing him back.
 It is a myth that birds will reject their young if you touch them.
-Birds have a very limited sense of smell.
 Watch the baby from a distance to see if his parents come back to feed him.
-On average, baby birds need to be fed every half hour, so call The SPCA Wildlife Center if you do not see the parents return.
-Bird have very specialized diets, so do not attempt to feed the baby yourself.
+On average, baby birds need to be fed every half hour, so call the SPCA Wildlife Center if you do not see the parents return.
+Birds have very specialized diets, so do not attempt to feed the baby yourself.

 If the bird has some downy feathers and is hopping on the ground but not flying, he is most likely a fledgling.

 Each spring SPCA Monterey County Wildlife Center is called upon to rescue and rehabilitate hundreds of orphaned birds.
 With the help of many dedicated volunteers, the SPCA Wildlife Center is very successful in raising these orphans and releasing them back into the wild.
 Unfortunately, each spring the SPCA also receives many “rescued” fledglings – young birds with their first feathers that are often seen on the ground unable to fly.
 The fledging stage is a normal part of development for many birds.
 Although the fledgling may sometimes appear to be an injured bird, downier feathers and parents tending to it signify that it is a healthy fledgling.

 Fledglings are baby birds that are found on the ground, are already feathered, and are able to hop, but are not yet ready to fly.
 These young birds are sometimes mistaken for a bird with a broken wing.
 Fledglings can be as large as the parents and usually have some visible downier feathers.